gvwilson/sdxpy/src/cache/index.md

 We don't allow users to open files for writing, since that would almost certainly put the file's contents out of step with its identifier.
-This restriction is similar to Python's requirement that dictionaries' keys be [%g immutable "immutable" %];
+This restriction is similar to Python's requirement that dictionaries' keys be immutable;
 we will explore alternatives in the exercises.

 `cache_save` is the complement to `cache_open`.